mpangrazzi/html5-uploader/README.md

 - `name`: Name of the FormData param used for upload.
 Default: `file`.
 - `url`: URL of your server-side upload API endpoint.
 If omitted, calling upload() will throw or emit and error.
 - `method`: Request method used during upload.
 Default: `POST`.
+- `headers`: An optional object with headers to be set on the XHR object before sending,  e.g. `{'X-CSRFToken': token}`

 ### Public methods